-According to the 2012 Energy Baseline Assessment conducted by SEEDS, the typical Antrim County household spends over \$3,769 per year on energy costs (not including gasoline) - the highest per capita energy cost in the region.
-However, energy costs fluctuate depending on supply and demand issues, and weather patterns can dramatically affect how much energy or fuel is used in the home.
+According to the 2012 Energy Baseline Assessment conducted by SEEDS, the typical Benzie County household spends over \$3,400 per year on energy costs (not including gasoline).
+However, energy costs fluctuate depending on supply and demand issues, and the of weather patterns can dramatically affect how much energy or fuel is used in the home.
 Energy costs have increased over the last several years: according to the US Department of Energy, the average cost to heat homes rose about 27% between 2005-2010, while the price of residential electrical service increased by 22%.